 Denn der Mensch, der zur schwankenden Zeit auch schwankend gesinnt ist, der vermehret das Übel und breitet es weiter und weiter.

 June 26th is the anniversary of the death of Maurice Brocco called Coco, a early to mid 20th century road racer after whom the Leipzig based cycling project is named.
-In his honour, we will be leaving Leipzig on June 22nd ready to take on a tour just like road racers back in the days used to: cycling many miles without the streets being fenced off.
+For the 5th time already, we will be leaving Leipzig on June 20th ready to take on a tour in his honour, just like road racers back in the days used to: cycling many miles without the streets being fenced off.

 We will set up four different checkpoints along the route.
-The race starts and finishes in Leipzig.
+The tour starts and finishes in Leipzig.
 Further information concerning the other checkpoints will be be released soon.

 Every checkpoint will provide a place to rest and some food to fuel your body and mind.
 Motorised transport to the next checkpoint or train station will be available if needed along the road.

 All I need

 We’re looking forward to seeing you ride!

 To make for a smooth, safe and fair journey, please make sure you have the following gear on you: